Grand Cliff Top Walk Trail (MT-GCT)

 Blue Mountains ‘Grand Cliff Top Walk’ – a misleading promotional article

 This 19+km trek is officially promoted equivalent to a proverbial ‘walk in the park’ as being do-able in just 2-days… like ‘easy peasy’?
 Yet, from our on-ground hiking experience of this trail, it seriously is anything but!
-The (NPWS) Parks Service’s March 2024 public opening launch of its new concept ‘Grand Cliff Top Walk‘ in the Australian Blue Mountains, […]
+The Parks Service’s (NPWS) March 2024 public opening launch of its new concept ‘Grand Cliff Top Walk‘ in the Australian Blue Mountains, was […]

 Continue reading »